Azure/azure-quickstart-templates/jenkins-cicd-container/README.md

    Copy the values **appId** and **password**, they will be used later.

-   > Note: for more details about create an Azure service principal, please refer to:
+   > Note: for more details about create an Azure service principal, please refer to [Create an Azure service principal with Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest)

 ### Deploy